Myrtle Broome - Artist and Egyptologist

 Council Chamber

-Myrtle retired from Egyptology in 1937 and returned home to Bushey for good due to her father’s illness.
-For the rest of her life, she spent a quiet retreat with her art in her home of Avalon.
-She died in Bushey, 27 January, 1978.
+Myrtle retired from Egyptology in 1937 and returned home to Bushey for good, due to her father’s illness.
+For the rest of her life she spent a quiet retirement in her home of Avalon.
+She died in Bushey on 27th January 1978.

 Exhibition organisers: Lucy Kinna and Laura Garrido-Gonzalez